ARMmbed/mbed-client/README.md

 **Note**: This API supports both non-secure and secure mode operations.
 For secure mode , you will also need to provide certificate, private key and server public key through the API.

-Next, you need to register all the resources that you would like to monitor or follow via the mbed Device Server.
+Next, you need to register all the resources that you would like to monitor or follow via mDS.
 To do this, create the resource objects and pass them to the Register API for registration purposes.

 For example, if you want to register your OMA LWM2M based Device object, you need to create the object and set the values for mandatory resources as follows: